karacolada/tre-ces-example/README.md

 ### Running containers in the SH

 :construction: TODOs:
-- [ ] who can run a container - researchers vs RCs
+- [ ] who can run a container - researchers vs RCs: this is up for discussion
 - [ ] interim solution
 - [ ] Open OnDemand